lavanyachaganti/login-Registration-App-frontend-page-/README.md

-Login & Registration Form (HTML/CSS)
+Login & Registration Form (HTML/CSS):
 This is a simple responsive front-end project that combines a Login and Registration form side-by-side, resembling an open book.
 The form is styled using custom CSS with no external libraries.

-Features
+Features:

 Split-screen design for login and registration